-Sometimes you see it, and sometimes you smell it, but however you first discover black mold in your Denver, Galveston, or Houston area home or place of business, it's never a fun experience.
+Sometimes you see it, and sometimes you smell it, but however you first discover mold in your League City area, home or place of business, it's never a fun experience.

-We've offered mold removal and remediation services for over 16 years.
+We've offered mold removal and remediation services for almost 20 years.
 When you're faced with a mold issue in your home or place of business, you want a proven and experienced restoration company that can handle your claim with integrity and respect, not just another cleaning service.

-Once our mold removal and remediation specialists arrive at your Houston and Galveston, TX and Denver, CO home or place of business, they will identify mold-affected areas and create a detailed decontamination plan.
+Once our mold removal and remediation specialists arrive at your League City home or place of business, they will identify mold-affected areas and create a detailed decontamination plan.

 Before this plan can be executed, they will have to contain the affected areas.
 Mold spores spread easily, so this step is one of the most critical in the process.

 Next, we will create negative air pressure and add a HEPA filter exhaust to the exterior to avoid cross-contamination.
 We are committed to following industry-recognized procedures to remove all mold and mold-contaminated items and surfaces safely.

 If any of your personal belongings or furniture have been contaminated but can be saved, we will carefully inventory those, pack them up, and send them off for off-site cleaning and decontamination.

 The next step of our mold remediation process is to ensure that the mold's source is removed.
 Our technicians will create a detailed drying plan to safely and effectively reduce moisture levels.
 We will use a combination of dehumidifiers and air movers until the target Equilibrium Moisture Content (EMC) has been reached.